AlexTsumarov/7pass-php-sdk/README.md

 ### 2. Redirect an user

-Redirect an user to generated URL `$redirectUrl`
+Redirect an user to generated 7Pass server `$redirectUrl` server where they authenticate.

-### 3. Handling 7pass SSO callback
+### 3. Handling 7Pass callback

-User authenticates successfully, they reject an authentication, or they might be an unexpected server error.
+An user is redirect back to your server now.
+They either authenticated successfully, cancelled an authentication, or there might be an unexpected server error.

-In case of an error, error type and description is sent as 'error' and 'error_description' parameter which can be used to render appropriate error message to the user.
+In case of an error, error type and description is sent as 'error' and 'error_description' query parameters which can be used to render appropriate error message to the user.

-In order to get an access token, your server should call 7pass token endpoint - this can be achieved using `$sso->authorization()->callback()` method.
+In order to get an access token, your server should call 7Pass token endpoint - this can be achieved using `$sso->authorization()->callback()` method as shown below.

 ```
 $queryParams = $_GET;